Sourcing raffle prizes

 Gabby Johnston: ‘Ours are £1 per book of five, or 20p a ticket.
 Never had any complaints, even I buy them.’

-Sally Edwards: 'We tentatively sent out a book for £10 instead of £5 (£1 per ticket).
-Sales doubled and no complaints.
+Sally Edwards: ‘We tentatively sent out a book for £10 instead of £5 (£1 per ticket).
+Sales doubled and there were no complaints.
 Felt naughty but nice.
-Possible theory: people who buy, buy.
-People who don't, don't.
-No one was hurt during this operation!'
+Possible theory: people who buy, buy; people who don’t, don’t.
+No one was hurt during this operation!’

-Anne Kelly: 'We are doubling the price to £1 each and doubling the 1st prize to £200.
-We think this will increase overall takings, even if ticket sales go down.'
+Anne Kelly: ‘We are doubling the price to £1 each, but also doubling the 1st prize to £200.

 Lucy-Claire Duckworth: ‘We list our prizes in prize order and work from the smallest prizes up to the biggest.
 That way, everyone stays until the end.
 One or two people have grumbled, but everyone else was happy and we find the excitement grows to fever pitch by the end!
 We’ve done it this way for at least three years.’